Agile Just Makes Sense… Why Don’t They Get It?!

 If you’re interested in helping a group of people change their value system to the Agile one, start with education to build awareness.
 Help them understand that Agile is a set of human-centric preferences and ideas designed for sustainably and repeatedly delighting the customer.
 Dispel the myths that Agile is a vehicle for “better, cheaper, faster”, a set of practices, a process for techies, or a methodology.

-In many organizations, people who embrace Agile truly experience a transformation because it differs from their current approach on a fundamental level, that of values.
+Many people who truly embrace Agile do in fact experience a transformation, because it differs from their current approach on a fundamental level, that of values.
+Remember, transformations take time.
 Be patient and empathetic; avoid portraying the destination in any way that implies that what they did before was wrong.
 Help people decide for themselves whether the Agile value system is a better means for achieving their objectives.
 This way, they will undergo the transformation voluntarily, and it’s likely to stick.

 Copyright © 2016, 3P Vantage, Inc. All rights reserved.